mattlewis92/angular-calendar/README.md

 > Please note: angular-calendar uses [Scarf](https://scarf.sh/) to collect anonymized installation analytics.
 These analytics help support the maintainers of this library.
 However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's package.json.
 Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.

-### Module bundlers

-You can find quick start examples for all common module bundlers in the [build-tool-examples](https://github.com/mattlewis92/angular-calendar/tree/master/build-tool-examples) folder.

 <h2 align="center">Documentation</h2>

 To see all available API options, take a look at the auto generated [documentation](https://angular-calendar.com/docs/).
 You may find it helpful to view the examples on the demo page.